 Upon reaching their project, the owner would be able to “view assessments” of that project, which would initialize a window overlayed in front of the project.
 The window would display a list of all questions/topics used for assessment, and any cumulative ratings.
 Clicking on a question would provide a drop-down list of all comments and any ratings associated with the comments.

 Assessments would be either public (any member of the portfolio system can complete them) or semi-private (only members of a certain class, department, etc can complete them or only faculty members can complete them)

+There should also be a method of reviewing work that allows direct interaction with the project, for example: editing a paper for grammar and showing the marks that have been made

 Feedback (about the Portfolio System):